Start your business in the Netherlands

 For whom is the start-up permit intended?

 The Dutch start-up permit is intended for Entrepreneurs who are non-European Union citizens.
-Contrary to the blue card program, there are no basic requirements with regards to skill or education.

 How long does the review of my business plan take?